Jaete/C-practice/README.md

 # C-practice  / Prática em C
-Exercises to practice in C.
+Exercises to practice in C. The code itself will be all in portuguese since it's for my college.
 Exercícios para praticar em C.

 ## Exercises / Exercicios: